aimms/user-guide/introduction-to-aimms/modeling-tools.rst

 .. warning::

   The AIMMS WinUI and the page manager are deprecated, please refer to :doc:`deprecation-table`.
-  You may use the :doc:`webui/index` instead, and the :doc:`webui/page-menu`.
+  You may use the :doc:`webui/index` instead, and the `WebUI Page Menu <https://documentation.aimms.com/webui/page-menu.html>`_

+.. :doc:`webui/page-menu`.

 With the **Menu Builder** you can create customized menu bars, pop-up menus and toolbars that can be linked to either template pages or